flanksource/docs/mission-control/docs/architecture.md

 ## Postgres

-Postgres is the only data store used by Mission Control and is also used as a JSON document database and message queue.
+Postgres is the only data store used by Mission Control and relies heavily on JSON and queuing support in Postgres.
 This limits the dependencies and complexity especially when self-hosting.

 All services use a shared database and model via the [duty](https://github.com/flanksource/duty) project, this provides the following benefits:

 * Limit RPC calls improving latency and performance
 * Services can run with slightly different versions of the library, limiting the need for coordinated migrations